tartavull/context/docs/architecture.md

-# Orchestrator Architecture
+# Context Architecture

-This document describes the technical architecture of the Orchestrator application, including design decisions, component interactions, and implementation details.
+This document describes the technical architecture of the Context application, including design decisions, component interactions, and implementation details.

 ## Overview

-Orchestrator is built as an Electron desktop application that implements recursive task decomposition to optimize LLM interactions.
+Context is built as an Electron desktop application that implements recursive task decomposition to optimize LLM interactions.
 The architecture is designed to:

 1. **Prevent context degradation** by keeping conversations short and focused
 2. **Enable parallel task execution** through isolated task contexts